Symptoms of Bulging Veins

 Sometimes, bulging veins can be a sign of a more serious medical condition.
 Seek immediate medical attention if you experience sores or ulcers on your ankles, thickening of the skin around your calf and ankle, warmth and redness in the leg, bleeding from an injury to your vein, or a pulling feeling in your leg.
 These could be symptoms of life-threatening conditions such as blood clots, tumors, or infections.

-In early stages, bulging veins may be treated with compression socks and exercise.
+In the early stages, bulging veins may be treated with compression socks and exercise.
 This may also help future bulging veins from forming.
 More serious cases of bulging veins should be treated by a doctor.
 Common treatments include different therapies, medicines, and procedures, and are often minimally invasive.

 Once you’ve determined you do have bulging veins, it’s important to treat them properly.
 Leaving bulging veins untreated increases your risk of potential complications such as skin ulcerations, blood clots, and increased swelling and pain.